Battle of the Philippine Sea: Advantages for the Americans

 Meanwhile, IJN aircrew losses, suffered during earlier carrier battles at Coral Sea, Midway, and the long Solomon Islands campaign of 1942–43, had greatly weakened the Japanese Navy's ability to project force with its carriers.
 Losses suffered in the Solomons drastically reduced the number of skilled carrier pilots available to fill the carrier air groups.
 It took nearly a year for the Japanese to reconstitute their groups following the Solomons campaign.

 Japan no longer had enough oil tankers to transport the required volume of petroleum from the Dutch East Indies to Japanese refineries.
 Without adequate supplies of refined residual fuel oil, Japanese aircraft carriers refueled with unrefined Tarakan petroleum in June 1944.
-This undesalted petroleum damaged boiler tubes, and the unremoved naphtha fraction which volatilized the fuel to form explosive atmospheres incompatible with aircraft carrier damage control procedures.
+This undesalted petroleum damaged boiler tubes, and the unremoved naphtha fraction volatilized the fuel to form explosive atmospheres incompatible with aircraft carrier damage control procedures.

 In early 1944 the U.S. fleet continued its advance in a steady progression across the islands of the central Pacific.
 While U.S. commanders, particularly Admiral Spruance, were concerned about the Japanese trying to attack U.S. transports and newly landed forces, the Japanese objective was actually to engage and defeat the Fast Carrier Task Force in a decisive battle.